 - The concept of Energy Intensity.

 - Demand ---- derived, economic foundations, evolution of analysis, drivers, outlook.
-Basic forecasting methods
+Basic forecasting

 - What factors will affect Pakistan's overall demand for electricity?
 Discussion.